Herbert

 alcohol-water mixture, the preferred alcohol being ethanol.

-The fuel flows through a conduit 16 to a vapor generator 18, which
+The fuel flows through a conduit 16 to a vapor generator 18,

-fuel inlet 26 and outlet 28.
+addition to a fuel inlet 26 and outlet 28.

 Positioned within the container 20 is a heater core 30 through